pingel-org/axle/README.md

 The conversion to Scala began in 2009.
 Scala's support of "family polymorphism" and other advanced capabilities promise to solve some of those modelling difficulties.

+As computer science evolves these packages will be udpated to make use of helpful new tools and techniques wherever possible.

 About the Author
 ----------------